Skip to main content

 Adapting to new technologies may feel daunting—and it won’t happen overnight.
 The key to reducing your anxiety is to ease yourself into it.
 Below are some practical tips on how to overcome technophobia and reap the benefits of digital advancements.

 • Break it down and set realistic goals: Remember that you don't have to master everything there is to know all at once.
 Don’t rush; it’s better to set small, manageable goals.
-A good rule of thumb is to focus on just one device, program, or task at a time—such as learning how to create and save a new document in Microsoft Word.
+A good rule of thumb is to focus on just one device, program, or task at a time—such as learning how to set up an email account or create and save a new document in Microsoft Word.

 • Focus on what’s useful to you: While some technologies may catch your interest, ask yourself, is this tool or skill going to provide value to me?
-Stick to what will help you reach your goals—whether it's to find a job, communicate with distant family members, or reduce your trips to the store.
+Stick to what will help you reach your goals—whether it's to find a job, communicate with family members who live far away, or reduce your trips to the store.

 • Buy simpler digital products: The hype around fancy gadgets can be difficult to resist.
 But you’ll be better served by going with basic-model, user-friendly devices.
 These scaled-down versions will allow you to experience the benefits of the technology without getting overwhelmed by extra bells and whistles.
 Start simple and work your way up to more complex gadgets as you build your digital tolerance.